snehapb2018-ui/VIRTUALWORKS-LAB-HEALTHCARE-PHARMACY-DATA-ANALYTICS-INTERNSHIP-TASKS/README.md

 2.Generated a summary output table including intercept,coefficients for each feature[age,BP,BMI,Systolic BP,Diastolic BP,smoking].

-The table was generated using Regression function of Excel Analysis ToolPak.
+The table was generated using Regression feature of Excel Analysis ToolPak.

 3.For all patients,the following were calculated:

 ✅LINEAR SCORE Z : Was calculated by taking the model's intercept plus the sum of each feature multiplied by its respective coefficient.Z score helps us know how far the data point is from the mean.

+SUMPRODUCT & TRANSPOSE FUNCTIONS were included in Z formula for each patient record.

 ✅PREDICTED PROBABILITY P: Was calculated using formula 1 / (1 + EXP(-Z))

-4. A THRESHOLD value was chosen to predict heart disease.If Predicted probability,P is greater than or equal to this value,the case was predicted as "Heart Disease"
+4. A THRESHOLD value was chosen to predict heart disease.If Predicted probability,P is greater than or equal to this value,the case was predicted as "Heart Disease".

+Used IF function for Prediction.

    0.64 was chosen as THRESHOLD for Prediction.

 This value helped reduce false positives, maximize overall accuracy and ensured that only patients with high P were interpreted to have heart disease.

-5.A column was added to check whether predicted interpretation and actual interpretation were same.
+5.A column including binary data variables was added to check whether predicted interpretation and actual interpretation were same.
+[IF function]

-6.A binary column for Predictions were added where Heart Disease was given 1 & No Disease was given 0.
+6.A binary column for Predictions were added where Heart Disease was given 1 & No Disease was given 0.[IF FUNCTION]

 ### OUTPUT OF LOGISTIC REGRESSION MODEL :PREDICTED 23 OUT OF 32 PATIENTS HAVE HEART DISEASE